cs124/labs/Lab2_NaiveBayes_Solutions.md

          3. Naive bayes is relatively simple, it doesn't consider language semantics.
          </code>
       </li>
       <li>As a group, describe a plan for how you might fix one of the problems you described in part f.
 If you don’t have any ideas, explain why this seems hard.
-For whatever question you answer, your group should write at least 2-4 sentences.
+For whatever question you answer, be prepared to share.
          <code>Answers may vary.
 One answer is that it is hard to differentiate between the contexts of different subreddits on a specific word, when using one classifier for all contexts, meaning mis-classification is almost guaranteed in some context.</code>
       </li>
    </ol>